 - 20 minutes before meat is done, tuck veggies around the meat, to cook them.
 Alternately, you can steam or simmer the veggies in boiled water instead of with the brisket.

 Assembly or Serving Suggestions

-- Serve cabbage, carrots. parsnips (optional) and potatoes on the side.
+- Slice corned beef and serve cabbage, carrots, parsnips (optional) and potatoes on the side.